kkoniuszy/STALKER2Tweak/README.md

 ## Known Issues
 Please report any issues you see.

-- After the intro cutscene, the character viewmodel may appear vert-.
-This is a known game issue - open the display options, adjust the fov slider and apply to fix.

 ## Credits
 [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) for ASI loading. <br />
 [inipp](https://github.com/mcmtroffaes/inipp) for ini reading. <br />